-This clause contains a listing of appropriate subjective test methods and rating scales.
+This clause contains a listing of appropriate subjective test methods and rating scales, followed by acceptable changes to these methods and discouraged changes to these methods.

-7.1.1 Absolute category rating method
+8.1 Absolute category rating (ACR) method

 The absolute category rating (ACR) method is a category judgement where the test stimuli are presented one at a time and rated independently on a category scale.
 ACR is a single stimulus method.
 The subject observes one stimulus and then has time to rate that stimulus.